 While you're thinking about these possibilities and coming up with your own ideas, please Like us on Facebook, and sign up to receive brief monthly updates from Paul using that handy form up there to the right.
 Let us know what you are thinking, what you are doing, give us any helpful feedback you can think of.
-If you write a note to Paul in the Comment box, we'll mail it to him for you.
-Since you'll include your email address with it, we can even send Paul's reply to you when it comes.

 This website brought to you by the fine folks at

 Please join us by filling out the contact form at the top of this column!